moviet/session-scary/README.md

   and don't want to lost when the page's refresh, just like common it may useful

 ### Generate Multiple Session
-* You can fashion a session bunker on easy away
+* You can fashion a session banks on easy away
    ```php
    Scary::mset('My Session Manager')
       ->mkey(['Specialist','Senior','Junior'])